-Eligible employees in positions normally requiring 260 days of service annually shall receive paid vacation days.
-These days are termed "vacation" days.
-Vacation days are available after a new hire has been employed with the District for two weeks and every year thereafter upon the first duty day of the duty year.
+Eligible employees in positions normally requiring 260 days of service annually shall receive paid vacation days These days are termed "vacation" days.
+Vacation days are available upon hire and every year thereafter upon the first duty day of the duty year.